Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Symbolism and Meaning

 The symbolic meaning of storks varies from culture to culture, with the most frequent connotation being birth and renewal.
-There are, however, an array of different legends, myths, and symbols attached to storks.
+But the different legends, myths, and symbols attached to storks are more widespread and diverse than you might have realized.
 Storks are often connected to the family.
-Although birth is the primary manifestation of this connection, they are also symbolic of fidelity and romance.
-(2)
+Although birth is the most common bit of stork symbolism, they are also symbolic of fidelity and romance.

 Storks are largely silent birds.
-They do not possess a fully functioning syrinx, the avian equivalent of a larynx with vocal chords.
-(3) The sounds that they make are limited to hissing and clacking.
+They do not have a fully functioning “syrinx” which is the avian equivalent of a larynx with vocal chords.
+The sounds that they make are limited to hissing and clacking.
 Because of this, storks are sometimes connected to mutism, isolation, or introversion.

 Related Articles: